Are Emails Enforceable Contracts?

 sign full release, Waddle bears no court costs.

 Let me know if I have correctly stated our agreement.

 The other party emailed back “that is the agreement” and the court decided that it legally legitimized a real estate deal.

 Keeping Track of Emails Related to Contracts

 From these two examples, it becomes clear that it is critical to keep track of all email communications related to a contract.
-Trying to do that with a proper system can be very tedious and cumbersome.
-An enterprise contract management system provides the proper management tools to keep a central repository of all your contract documents and data.
+Trying to do that without a proper process and system can be very tedious and cumbersome.
+An contract management system provides the proper management tools to keep a central repository of all your contract documents and data.
 So, tracking these communications becomes second nature and involves little to no work at all.

-For example, the email manager module from Contract Logix allows you to automatically track all email correspondence.
-The email manager is intuitive and user-friendly because it is similar in look and functionality to the Microsoft Outlook platform.
-Furthermore, by keeping better track of incoming and outgoing emails related to a contract, you can guarantee the integrity of your contract negotiations.
+For example, using automated email alerts allows you to automatically track all email correspondence related to a contract.
+Automated email alerts also ensure notifications are sent to the appropriate parties, help avoid missed deadlines, and allow you to keep better track of incoming and outgoing emails related to a contract, so you can guarantee the integrity of your contract negotiations.

-Additionally, you can set up to-do lists and assign tasks to the appropriate person so the right person is making the right call.
+Additionally, you can set up to-do lists and assign tasks to the appropriate person, so the right individual is making the right call.

-Tip: To avoid casual discussions of contract terms and the unintended acceptance of counter-offers via email, it is important that your email communications explicitly state that further review is necessary before accepting any terms.
+Tip: To avoid casual discussions of contract terms and the unintended acceptance of counter-offers via email, it is important that all your email communications contain disclaimers that explicitly state that your email is nonbinding and further review is necessary before accepting any terms.

-Email is just as good as good paper when it comes to binding agreements.
-By paying close attention to your email communications and doing your due diligence when discussing contracts in any digital form of communication, you are ensuring that your contracts remain within pre-approved terms and conditions.
+Email can have the potential of being a binding agreement.
+By paying close attention to your email communications, implementing the appropriate safeguards, and doing your due diligence when discussing contracts in any digital form of communication, you are ensuring that your contracts remain within pre-approved terms and conditions.